 CH82470 sets out the maximum and minimum penalty percentages that normally apply for inaccuracies.
 Higher maximum and minimum penalty percentages apply where

 - the inaccuracy involves an offshore matter, see CH82482, and

-- the tax involved is income tax or capital gains tax, and
+- the tax involved is income tax, capital gains tax or inheritance tax, and

 - the inaccuracy is in category 2 or 3, see CH82483, and

 - the penalty is for an inaccuracy in a return or other document (FA07/SCH24/PARA1, see CH81110).

 The higher penalty percentages for offshore matters do not apply to penalties for

 - deliberately supplying false information to or deliberately withholding information from another person (FA07/SCH24/PARA1A, see CH81165), or